Web content best practices

 URLs, page names, titles and navigation labels

-- Page name—generates the main headline (the <h1> tag) for the page's content.
+- Page name—by default, generates the main headline (the <h1> tag) for the page's content and the <title> tag.

 - URL Segment—generated based on the page name, using the words and dashes.
 Human-readable URLs make a page more easily found by search engines.
-Most of the time, the URL that SilverStripe CMS generates will be fine, but you can manually change it if necessary.
+Well-written URLs can also serve as their own anchor text when copied and pasted as links in forums, blogs, social media networks, or other online venues.
+Most of the time, the URL that Silverstripe CMS generates will be fine, but you can manually change it if necessary.

 - Navigation label—appears in your site's navigation.
 Sometimes when you have a lengthy page name, it makes sense to create a shortened navigation label.